Skip to Main Content

 Northbridge is walkable from Perth CBD in under fifteen minutes, and the Roe Street stretch sits within easy reach of the precinct's main public transport access points.
 For visitors arriving from interstate or from regional WA properties, the neighbourhood functions well as an opening or closing night on a broader itinerary, before or after excursions to the wine country west and south of the city.
 Those planning a more extended Australian dining tour should map Northbridge against comparably calibrated urban rooms, such as Provenance in Beechworth or Aloft in Hobart, to understand how different cities pitch their casual-serious hospitality tier.

-For a fuller picture of where The Standard sits within the Northbridge dining circuit, and which rooms to pair it with on the same evening, see our full Northbridge restaurants guide.
-Those extending their Australian itinerary further afield may also find value in venues like Lizard Island Resort in Lizard Island, which represents the opposite end of Australia's hospitality spectrum: remote, all-inclusive, and deliberately removed from the urban precinct energy that defines Northbridge at its leading.
+For a fuller picture of where The Standard sits within the Northbridge dining circuit, and which rooms to pair it with on the same evening, consult a Northbridge guide if you are planning a broader evening out.
+Those extending their Australian itinerary further afield may also find value in venues like Lizard Island Resort in Lizard Island, which represents the opposite end of Australia's hospitality spectrum: remote, all-inclusive, and deliberately removed from the urban precinct energy that defines Northbridge at its finest.

 Cuisine Context